-Some of the soil under the house is not covered with a polyethylene plastic vapor retarder.
-This component is typically referred to as a "vapor barrier".
-While not a true vapor barrier, it does reduce the transmission of water vapor from the soil to the air.
-The vapor retarder should be maintained so that it covers at least 85% of the entire surface of the soil.
+The support post concrete piers are covered with the plastic vapor retarder.
+This allows the transmission of water vapor from the soil up and into the floor framing.
+The plastic vapor retarder should be removed from the pier so that it covers at least 85% of the entire surface of the soil only.